codingandcommunity/Learn-With-Coding-And-Community/README.md

 * Performance prerequisites TBA.
 * **Web server stack (Apache, MySql, and PHP)** depending on OS and preferences: ([WAMP](http://ampps.com/wamp), [XAMPP](https://www.apachefriends.org/index.html), [MAMP](https://www.mamp.info/en/), [LAMP](https://phoenixnap.com/kb/how-to-install-lamp-stack-on-ubuntu))
 * Recommended to have **phpmyadmin** working on stack.
 Note: If you have Linux and are going with LAMP,  **phpmyadmin** is not automatically included when you install all stack components.
-Follow instructions [here](https://www.ostechnix.com/install-phpmyadmin-with-lamp-stack-on-ubuntu-16-04/) to get **phpmyadmin** installed.
+Follow instructions [here](https://www.ostechnix.com/install-phpmyadmin-with-lamp-stack-on-ubuntu-16-04/) to get **phpmyadmin** installed on LAMP.

 ```
 Give examples